chandrumathiyazhagan/DBMS/EX.NO.7. PL_SQL_BIGGEST NUMBER.md

 	--If condition start
 	IF a > b
 	AND a > c THEN
-	--if a is greater then print a dbms_output.Put_line('Greatest number is '
+	--if a is Bigger then print a
+	dbms_output.Put_line('Biggest number is '
 						||a);
 	ELSIF b > a
 		AND b > c THEN
-	--if b is greater then print b dbms_output.Put_line('Greatest number is '
+	--if b is Bigger then print b
+	dbms_output.Put_line('Biggest number is '
 						||b);
 	ELSE
-	--if c is greater then print c dbms_output.Put_line('Greatest number is '
+	--if c is Bigger then print c
+	dbms_output.Put_line('Biggest number is '
 						||c);
 	END IF;
 --end if condition